Madhusudhan985/LendingClub-Big-Data-Analytics/README.md

 ## Project Infrastructure Setup
 *	Azure Databricks will be used to implement the project.
 Databricks clusters such as All-Purpose Clusters, Job Clusters, and Cluster Pools will be created.
 *	Data will be stored in Azure Blob Storage and Azure Data Lake Storage (ADLS Gen2).
-*	Data Ingestion will be performed using Azure Data Lake Storage.
+*	Data Ingestion will be performed using Azure Data Lake Storage and Azure Data Factory.
 *	Azure Key Vault will be used to securely store credentials.

 ## Data Sources